 Financial aid is calculated with the assumption that students will progress through the sequence of courses in their chosen majors with their assigned cohort group.
-Students who deviate from this may become ineligible for part or all of their financial aid.
-Students considering a change in enrollment status are strongly encouraged to contact the Office of Financial Aid, the Bethel Business Office, and the College of Adult & Professional Studies Academic Services Office prior to taking any action.
+Students considering a change in enrollment status are strongly encouraged to contact the Office of Financial Aid, the Bethel Business Office, and the College of Adult & Professional Studies academic services office prior to taking any action.

-Any federal student loan recipient who graduates, withdraws, transfers to another school, or drops below half-time attendance must complete exit loan counseling.
+Any federal student loan recipient who graduates, withdraws, transfers to another school, or drops below half-time attendance must complete loan exit counseling.
 The student will be informed of his or her rights and responsibilities as a borrower, including repayment options for student loans.